Skip to content

 What does dBA mean, and how loud is a 52 dBA generator in real life?

 dBA (A-weighted decibels) is a measurement of sound pressure that approximates how the human ear perceives loudness.
-For real-world context: 40 dBA is a quiet library, 48 dBA is light rainfall or a running refrigerator (the Honda EU2200i), 50 dBA is a quiet dishwasher (the Honda EU3000iS), 52 dBA is a hushed conversation or quiet office (the iGen2800DFc, iGen5000DF, Onan P4500i, Onan P2500i, and DuroMax XP2300iH), 58 dBA is between a quiet and normal conversation (the WEN DF452iX), and 60 dBA is a normal conversation at arm's length or a window AC unit (the iGen8200TFc and WEN DF280iX).
+For real-world context using the generators on this list: 48 dBA is light rainfall or a running refrigerator (the Honda EU2200i), 50 dBA is a quiet dishwasher (the Honda EU3000iS), 51 dBA is between a quiet dishwasher and a hushed conversation (the WEN 56235i), 52 dBA is a hushed conversation or quiet office (the iGen2800DFc, iGen5000DF, Onan P4500i, and Onan P2500i), 58 dBA is between a quiet and normal conversation (the WEN DF452iX), and 60 dBA is a normal conversation at arm's length or a window AC unit (the iGen8200TFc and WEN DF280iX).
 By comparison, a conventional portable generator typically runs at 70-80 dBA, as loud as a vacuum cleaner or city traffic.
 Because decibels are logarithmic, a conventional generator at 70 dBA sounds roughly four times louder than a 48 dBA inverter generator.

 Are inverter generators really quieter than conventional generators?